 Table of Contents

 Having a strong espresso coffee every morning is what most of us want, at least on workdays.
-You may think that you have to splurge in order to get quality and consistency, but that’s not always the case.
+You may think that you have to splurge in order to get the best quality and consistency, but that’s not always the case.

-The Breville BES870XL is our first choice overall.
+The Breville Barista BES870XL is our first choice overall.
 It combines high-quality parts with a top level brewing experience, without breaking the bank.

 It’s also important to note that the longevity of Breville products is usually superior.